carlopezzuto/multi-platform-search-extension/README.md

 - Search for selected text on multiple platforms
 - Bypass restrictions that prevent JavaScript bookmarklets from working on LinkedIn Recruiter
 - Easily customizable to add any additional source with its specific search URL
+- Quickly search directly from the right-click context menu

 ## How to Use